-classic swords & sorcery game ......£7.95 WARLOCK: Game of duelling wizards £7.95
+classic swords & sorcery game£7.95 WARLOCK: Game of duelling wizards £7.95

 Keep up to date with the latest developments in adventure gaming with the Games Workshop Mailing Club.
 Every two months you could receive a comprehensive guide to the latest game releases through Games Workshop, plus feature articles on your favourite game systems and special offers that will only be available to club members.
 All for the price of a stamp.
-(MAILED FREE TO WHITE DWARF SUBSCRIBERS) For your free semple powerletter plus details of heavitte join a SAE For your free sample newsletter plus details of how to join, send a SAE to: Malcolm Luff, Mail Order Supervisor, Games Workshop Ltd., 27-29 Sunbeam Road, London NW10 6JP.
-GAMES WORKSHOP MAILING CLUB NEWSLETTER No. 2: \ A Guide to D&D products \ Striker Errata for those who bought the first edition of Striker \ Travellar 5th Bitchday.
-Comparition Traveller 5th Birthday Competition Guide to new game releases through Games Workshop for May/June '82 \ Special Offers
+(MAILED FREE TO WHITE DWARF SUBSCRIBERS) For your free semple newplatter plus data is of heavy to bind a SAF For your free sample newsletter plus details of how to join, send a SAE to: Malcolm Luff, Mail Order Supervisor, Games Workshop Ltd., 27-29 Sunbeam Road, London NW10 6JP.
+GAMES WORKSHOP MAILING CLUB NEWSLETTER No. 2: A Guide to D&D products Striker Errata for those who bought the first edition of Striker Travellar 5th Bitchday.
+Comparition Traveller 5th Birthday Competition Guide to new game releases through Games Workshop for May/June '82 Special Offers